Voice Agents with OpenAI's Realtime API | Murad Abdulkadyrov

 2. Ensuring Natural Conversation Flow

-This allows agents like the "search" agent to fulfill information requests beyond their initial training data.
+This allows agents like the "search" agent to fulfill information requests beyond their

 Developing effective voice agents with OpenAI's Realtime API requires careful consideration of the connection layer, agent architecture, tool integration, and user interface.
 Our approach demonstrates one way to combine these elements: